intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/how-to-create-forecaster.md

 ```

 ### 3. further reading
-training: After you have created the forecaster, you can train your model, Please refer to [how to train]()
+training: After you have created the forecaster, you can train your model.
-distributed: When your data volume is large and it is difficult to complete on a single machine, we also provide distributed training, please refer to [train model distributed on a cluster]()
+distributed: When your data volume is large and it is difficult to complete on a single machine, we also provide distributed training.
-forecaster.load:
+load: When you have trained and saved the model locally, you can load a model.